digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_intro.md

 {: .info }
 > **Activate/Show interest in topics**
 >
-> Get up, as, on the whiteboard what your topics are.
+> Get up, as, on the whiteboard what your **topics** are.
 > Ask follow-up questions on the the topics.
+>

-- What is your topic and research question for this seminar?
+> - What is your topic and research question for this seminar?
-- What are your expectations for the seminar?
+> - What are your expectations for the seminar?
-- Did you work on a literature review before?
+>

-- Ask students to write their topics and names on the whiteboard (one after the other, writing similar topics next to each other)
+> - Ask students to write their topics and names on the whiteboard (one after the other, writing similar topics next to each other)
-- Ask students about their experience with literature reviews
-- Make sure that the topics and student interests receive enough attention
+> - Make sure that the topics and student interests receive enough attention
+> - Ask students about their experience with literature reviews (did you work on a literature review before?)

 <!--
 Potential follow-up questions: